matthewlong29/PareAndFlourish_Site/_posts/2017-03-12-who-to-include-in-your-personal-circle.md

 <hr class="secondary">

 Meeting and connecting with people in these specialized areas can go a long way.
 You are no longer at the mercy of customer service or overpaying for advice.
 Do you think we missed any?
-Let us know in the comments!